Caroline Haslett School’s Governing Board

 In my role I am responsible for managing the finances, personnel and premises of the school.
 As well as an Associate Governor I am an active member of our Friends Association.
 It’s great to see our children and families thoroughly enjoy the organised events that help raise additional funds that go towards purchasing resources to further enrich the school experience for the children.

 My name is Andrea Hitchens and I was a Parent Governor for 8 years.
 In 2017, I was appointed as an associate governor and sit on the Resources and Personnel Committee.
-With my many years of factory auditing experience, I also assist with Health and Safety around school and am the Health and Safety Governor.

 As an individual, I have an interest in Education and currently work for The Open University.
 I find this role rewarding and am proud that I can help equip our young pupils with education and personal skills, so they can hopefully flourish in an ever changing world.